nicholaskarlson/Getting-to-Know-Amazon-Web-Services/README.md

-# To view and download a pdf version of this textbook that was generated from this repository, Click on the "Releases" tab located near the top or side of this GitHub page; textbook.pdf is the name of the file.
+# To view and download a pdf version of this textbook that was generated from this repository, Click on the "Releases" tab located near the top or side of this GitHub page; Getting-to-Know-AWS-as-of-September-2021-Nicholas-Karlson-24May2023.pdf is the name of the file.

 Or visit the link below: